This site requires a more recent version of Adobe Flash Player to function properly.

 Integrated business model

 Exxon Mobil is the world's largest public integrated oil and gas company by market capitalization.
-According to our estimates, the company generates around 35-40% of its total free cash flows from downstream refining and chemicals operations.
+According to our estimates, on an average, the company generates around 30-35% of its total free cash flows from downstream refining and chemicals operations.
 These relatively stable streams of cash flows partially insulates the company from the volatility in global crude oil prices.
 Because of its integrated business model, the company is able to fund its long-term, capital-intensive upstream projects even during commodity down cycles.

 Increasing capital costs associated with upstream activities

-While Exxon’s total hydrocarbon production has remained relatively flat over the last decade, its capital expenditures have soared from around $18 billion in 2005 to over $42 billion in 2013.
+While Exxon’s total hydrocarbon production has remained relatively flat over the last decade, its capital expenditures have soared from around $17.62 billion in 2005 to over $38.50 billion in 2014.
 This is a clear indication of how difficult the oil drilling business has become over the years.
-This has been primarily due to increasing complexity of upstream projects.
-Various oil companies have embarked on different projects to extract oil such as deepwater, gas to liquids (GTL), oil sands, etc. This has led to longer development timelines which have in turn resulted in higher costs.
+This has been primarily due to the increasing complexity of upstream projects.
+Various oil companies have embarked on different projects to extract oil such as deepwater, gas to liquids (GTL), oil sands, etc. This has led to longer development timelines which have, in turn, resulted in higher costs.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.